Is Bleeding or Spotting During Ovulation Normal?

 Does Bleeding During Ovulation Mean You’re Pregnant?

 Bleeding mid-cycle or during ovulation is not an indication of pregnancy.
-However, it might be an indication that you are in your fertile window, so those who regularly bleed when they release an egg will often either try to conceive or avoid conception depending on their goals.
-It can also be a sign that something more sinister is going on, especially if accompanied by the signs and symptoms of infection like pain, odor, or abnormal discharge.
+However, it might be an indication that you are in your fertile window, so those who regularly bleed when they release an egg will often either try to conceive or avoid conception, depending on their goals.
+It can also signify that something more sinister is occurring, especially if accompanied by signs and symptoms of infection like pain, odor, or abnormal discharge.

 How Long Does Ovulation Bleeding Last?